diem/dip/dips/dip-10.md

 # Summary

-This DIP describes DiemID - the human-readable identifier for user accounts.
+This DIP describes DiemID, a human-readable identifier for user accounts, and a protocol standard for pre-flight exchange using DiemID to form payment transactions.

 # Motivation
 DiemID provides a convenient method for identifying users within a VASP.
 DiemID allows users to exchange human-readable identifiers as either the sender or the receiver of peer-to-peer payments, and plays the role of an email address for payments.
 The benefits of using a DiemID are:
-* Privacy: DiemID needs to be used in tandem with an off-chain protocol between VASPs in order to exchange information about the end user corresponding to the DiemID.
-By initializing an off-chain preflight reference ID exchange, DiemID does require any potentially identifiable user information in an on-chain transaction
+* Privacy: DiemID's do not appear on-chain.
+The standard includes an off-chain protocol between VASPs that forms a pre-flight agreement on a transaction reference ID.
+Hence, the use of DiemIDs does not require any potentially identifiable user information in on-chain transactions.
-* Persistent Identifiers: Currently there is a lack of persistent user identifiers in the Diem ecosystem.
-DiemID is a persistent identifier from a user's perspective.
-From the perspective of the on-chain transactions, DiemIDs are irrelevant and provide no meaningful information
+* Persistent Identifiers: Currently there are no persistent user identifiers in the Diem ecosystem.
+DiemID establishes a persistent identifier from a user's perspective which are not used publicly on-chain.

 # End-to-End Experience
-Below is an example of using DiemID domain for transferring money from one user to another.
+Below is an example of using DiemID for transferring money from one user to another.

 ## Prerequisite:
 * VASPs get approval from association (via some offline process) on domain name.